 Melissa Pinder: firstname.lastname@example.org

 ST6 Health Education West Midlands

 Melissa represents doctors in training on the quarterly Clinical Governance Committee, where a varied range of topics are discussed, from legislation and tendering issues to medication supply problems.
 She disseminates any training related information to the trainees and raises any governance issues on their behalf.
 The post is held for two years.

-Sean attends the quarterly BASHH Education Committee.
-He raises trainees' issues and ensures that all trainees are considered in the planning of BASHH educational events.
-He also helps to organise the annual doctors in training workshop.
+Ellie and Shingisai attend the quarterly BASHH Education Committee.
+They raise trainees' issues and ensures that all trainees are considered in the planning of BASHH educational events.
+They also help to organise the annual doctors in training workshop.
 This post is held for two years.

 BASHH Trainees’ Collaborative for Audit, Research and QI (BASHH T-CARQ)